lgoerke/ARMproject/README.md

 Steps to run NN:
 * go to https://github.com/heuritech/convnets-keras
-* follow steps to install h5py, Theano and Keras
+* follow steps to install h5py, Theano, Keras and flickrapi
 * download VGG16 weights following provided link
+* run script to get Flickrimages (folders will be created by script)
+* run classification
+* NB: downloaded images and weights will be ignored by git to avoid too large files (cf gitignore)

 References